schoonhovenrichard/LEAN_CNN_pruning/README.md

 ```
 py.test
 ```
+Some of the tests are stochastic in nature, so can in rare cases fail.
+If this happens, please re-run the tests.
 The package also contains tests to test the pruning methods for ResNet and U-Net.
 However, as these are computationally expensive they are not automatically run by pytest, but rather can be run manually in the ```tests/test_pruning_methods.py``` script.

 ## Running experiments
 The code contains ready-to-run scripts to perform pruning experiments (of all three methods introduced in the paper) on the MS-D network on the simulated Circle-Square (CS) dataset.
 We provide a script to generate training, validation, and test data.
 We also provide a script to train an MS-D network on this data.
-There is already a pretrained network in the `trained_models` folder that the user can use, and there is pre-supplied data.
+There is already a pretrained network in the `examples/trained_models` folder that the user can use, and there is pre-supplied data.
 Next, we provide a script to prune the trained MS-D network with any of the three methods described in the manuscript.

-In the `pruned_models` folder, example pruned networks from an experimental run are given.
+In the `examples/pruned_models` folder, example pruned networks from an experimental run are given.
 To obtain the accuracy of a pruned model on the test set, run
 `get_global_accuracy(model, test_dl)`.
 The pruning ratio and accuracy on the test set are automatically written into the filename.

 1. First, move to the `examples` directory.